AshutoshSundresh/AshutoshSundresh.github.io/README.md

 Changes include but are not limited to:
 - New accent colors
-- GIF wallpaper background for body
+- Wallpaper background for body
 - Blurred cards with higher corner rounding
 - Redesigned dividers
 - Extra section for extracurriculars